project-jade-garden/jade-garden/packages/core/README.md

   - `cn`: Alias for clsx/lite.
   - `cx`: Alias for clsx.
   - **Plugin Functions**:
-    - `getClasses`: A function that generates class names based on a CVA or SVA configuration.
     - `prefixClasses`: A utility to simplify the maintenance of prefixed CSS classes.
     - `traits`: Generates CSS class names and data attributes.

 ### CVA (Class Variant Authority)
   - `createCVA`: Factory for a customizable CVA function.
-  - `defineCVA`: Type-safe helper for CVA configurations.
   - `cva`: Default CVA implementation for component variants.

 ### SVA (Slots Variants Authority)
   - `createSVA`: Factory for a customizable SVA function.
-  - `defineSVA`: Type-safe helper for SVA configurations.
   - `sva`: Default SVA implementation for multi-part component slots and variants.

 ### Types